 We used the variable "baseline performance" which is the completion time at the last (third) training trial of the VMT.
 We chose this measure since it is also used to define our "improvement" measures (Improvement = mean of the 3 retest trials - performance of last pretest trial) while also reflecting the VMT variability independently of groups and conditions.
-Since baseline performance values weren't readily available in the papers, I had to extract them from their plots using WebPlotDigitizer.
-In the end, I could get values from 6 papers using the VMT.
+Since baseline performance values weren't readily available in the papers, data was extracted manually from plots using WebPlotDigitizer.
+In the end, values from 6 studies using the VMT were obtained.